A Green Christmas is the new White Christmas - only more predictable, achievable and better for you and the environment.

 Artificial trees are reusable, but this doesn’t make it sustainable.
-To reduce your environmental impact you’d have to use the same tree for at least 10 years, some say 20 years.
+To reduce your environmental impact you’d have to use the same tree for up to 20 years.
 Furthermore, the only end-option for PVC trees is landfill.

 When Christmas is over, make sure you recycle your tree.
 Unlike fake trees, real ones are 100% recyclable and biodegradable.
 You can break your tree down and use it in your garden or take it to your local recycling centre where it will either be chipped to provide covering for parks and pathways or shredded and mulched to be used as compost to help next year’s trees - completing the cycle.